OXOIndustries/TiTS-Public/editor/Readme.md

 # Coders

-The `Object` that the interpreter uses is TiTSDescriptor.
+The `Object` that the interpreter uses is TiTSWrapper.
 Build using TiTSFDEditor.as3proj

 [More info on code](Documentation/ForCoders.md)